doubleirish/OSCON_2015/README.md

     Changing the engine that runs a large PHP application is fraught with hidden dangers but comes with large rewards.
 In this talk, I'll detail the process Box went through to safely make the transition to running our production site on top of HHVM.

-    > conor - Box describes how they use the HHVM to speed up PHP. hhvm developed by facebook will first interpret the php and the compile to assembly after multiple runthroughs . it's basically the Java JVM for PHP. but one that requires "warming up" and still can have garbage collection issues . some of the techniques they use for deployment are appropriate for any major new deployment.
+    > Conor - Box describes how they use the HHVM to speed up PHP. hhvm developed by facebook will first interpret the php and the compile to assembly after multiple runthroughs . it's basically the Java JVM for PHP. but one that requires "warming up" and still can have garbage collection issues . some of the techniques they use for deployment are appropriate for any major new deployment.

 *   00:40:48 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)